OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 **Inspecting the Android Manifest:**

-You can easily determine whether deep links (with or without custom URL schemes) are defined just by inspecting the Android Manifest file and looking for [`<intent-filter>` elements](https://developer.android.com/guide/components/intents-filters.html#DataTest "intent-filters - DataTest").
+You can easily determine whether deep links (with or without custom URL schemes) are defined by [decoding the app using apktool](0x05b-Basic-Security_Testing.md#exploring-the-app-package) and inspecting the Android Manifest file looking for [`<intent-filter>` elements](https://developer.android.com/guide/components/intents-filters.html#DataTest "intent-filters - DataTest").

 - **Custom Url Schemes**: The following example specifies a deep link with a custom URL scheme called `myapp://`.